agakhil13/terraform-quick-notes/ReadMe.md

 5. --auto-approve
     > This option is use to disable the confirmation prompt.
 6. terraform output
-    > Display output variables and values.
+    > Display output variable and value.